TAI CHI

 Reduced stress;

-Tai Chi practice can reduce the risk of falls in both healthy elderly patients and those recovering from chronic illness.
-It can also greatly reduce pain and improve overall physical and mental health, especially in people over 60.
+Practice can reduce the risk of falls in both healthy elderly patients and those recovering from chronic illness.
+It can also greatly reduce pain and improve overall physical and mental health.
+Of course, prevention is better than cure and the practice of qi gong is incredibly beneficial for young people, helping to prevent the onset of many age-related conditions and greatly improve quality of life.

 .